Rustam200391/life-water_app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### An application for finding natural sources of drinking water with the function of adding new sources by users and compiling a rating of water quality based on user reviews

 ### `npm run build`